-How to find the best position for your mast foot?
+How to find the best position for my mast foot?

 In regular windsurfing, you have probably experienced that you need to put your mast forward when overpowered to better control your board, and in a backward position when underpowered, to get to get planning early.

-The same principle is valid for windfoiling as well: By putting your mast foot forward, it will make your board stay closer to the water and will become calmer.
+The same principle is valid for windfoiling as well: By putting your mast foot forward, it will make your board stay closer to the water and will feel easier to balance.
 You should feel much more in control.
 You will however experience the lift of the foil even if the board continues to touch the water often.

 Putting the mast foot in a backward position will make the board fly more easily, but may be difficult to control.
 You need to find the sweet spot which will enable you to have a balanced flight.
-In many cases, it will be right in the middle of the mast foot rail, but finding the right spot is worth it for an optimal flight.
+In many cases, it will be right in the middle of the mast foot rail, but you’ll need to play around to get the right feel for yourself.

 We recommend starting with the mast forward, and slowly move it backward to find the right place.
 That way you will avoid scary and uncontrolled flights.

-As in regular windsurfing, you should also adjust the mast foot position depending on the wind conditions: if the wind increases, you should move the mast foot forward to have more control in your flight.
+You should also adjust the mast foot position depending on the wind conditions: if the wind increases, you should move the mast foot forward to have more control of your board.

 When windfoiling, your body position is more upright on the board than in regular windsurfing.
-For that reason, you will want to move your feet away from the rail and more in the center of the board to avoid twisting your ankles.
+For that reason, you will want to move your feet more towards the center of the board.
 If your board has several insert options, you should place your footstraps more centered on the board, to get a more comfortable position.

 Another hack is to open your footstraps slightly, giving your feet more freedom of movement.